The Fisher King: Production

+Richard LaGravenese had to jettison his initial draft after finding it was too similar to Rain Man.
+Jack Lucas was a "cynical cab driver" before LaGravanese had an epiphany after listening to The Howard Stern Show which caused him to change Lucas to a DJ.

-In an episode of The Directors, Gilliam stated he was motivated to make this film after the experience of his previous movie, The Adventures of Baron Munchausen.
+Gilliam stated he was motivated to make this film after the experience of his previous movie, The Adventures of Baron Munchausen.
 That film, a big-budget special-effects production, had gone significantly over budget, costing more than $45 million—nearly double the $24 million budget of The Fisher King.
 This project also marked two firsts for Gilliam: it was the first film he directed without being involved in writing the screenplay, and his first not to feature any other members of Monty Python.

 Also per The Directors, Gilliam conceived the scene where Robin Williams shadows Amanda Plummer through a waltzing crowd in Grand Central Terminal.
 He felt the original scene, written by LaGravenese, in which a homeless woman's beautiful singing voice fills a crowded subway, was not working.
-Gilliam initially hesitated to change it, wanting to remain faithful to the script and concerned the waltz would make the film feel too much like "a Terry Gilliam film."
+Gilliam initially hesitated to change it, wanting to remain faithful to the script and concerned the waltz would make the film feel too much like "a Terry Gilliam film".
 The scene was ultimately shot in a single night using a mix of professional extras and actual train passengers.

+Jeff Bridges later said Gilliam allowed Robin Williams carte blanche to engage in comedy between takes.